Brent slips below $108 as IEA cuts demand outlook, supply rises

 Prices are also under pressure on expectations U.S. crude oil inventories rose last week as big East Coast refineries were yet to resume normal operations after disruptions caused by Hurricane Sandy, a Reuters poll of analysts showed.

-Crude inventories were seen up 1.9 million barrels in the weekly data from the federal Energy Information Administration, delayed by a day due to the Veterans Day holiday.
+Crude inventories were seen up 1.
+9 million barrels for the week ended Nov.
+9. All but one analyst saw a build in crude stockpiles in the weekly data from the federal Energy Information Administration, which has been delayed by a day due to the Veterans Day holiday.

-Yet, further decline in prices were capped by concerns of a supply disruption from the Middle East.

-Brent has held above $100 a barrel for most of this year, spiking to $128 in March, as the United States and Europe imposed tough sanctions to force Iran to halt a controversial nuclear programme.
-The West says the programme is aimed at building atomic weapons, a claim Iran denies.